The speed and reliability of your Wi-Fi connection can be impacted by a range of factors, including:

 - Avoid placing the modem near windows, in cabinets, mirrored objects, fish tanks or objects that may obstruct the signal.

-If you have a large home and would like additional coverage, TELUS offers Wi-Fi Plus to extend your Wi-Fi.
+If you have a large home and would like additional coverage, TELUS offers Boost Wi-Fi to extend your Wi-Fi network.

 Minimize Radio Interference